D-SNAP disaster food relief

-D-SNAP is a program that provides short-term funds so you can buy food if you are in a presidentially declared disaster area.
+D-SNAP is a program that provides short-term funds for food if you are in a presidentially declared disaster area.
 Find out if you are eligible and how to apply.

 The Disaster Supplemental Nutrition Assistance Program (D-SNAP), also known as disaster food stamps, helps you pay for food if you live in a state with an Individual Assistance declaration from the president.
-The program provides funds on an electronic benefits transfer (EBT) card to pay for food.
-You may qualify for disaster food assistance, even if you do not normally receive or qualify for regular food assistance through SNAP benefits.
+D-SNAP provides funds on an electronic benefits transfer (EBT) card to pay for food.

-D-SNAP requirements for people who do not receive regular SNAP benefits
+D-SNAP eligibility for people who do not receive regular SNAP benefits

 You can receive D-SNAP if you live in a disaster area and you are facing: